ehmicky/nve/README.md

 _Type_: `boolean`<br>_Default_: `true`

-Whether to show a progress spinner when the Node binary is downloading.
+Whether to show a progress bar when the Node binary is downloading.

 ### --mirror